 Invest in inventory tracking software using barcodes or RFID technology to monitor stock levels in real time.
 It allows for quick identification of discrepancies and can help pinpoint when and where theft might be occurring.
 Implement POS systems that track and timestamp all transactions to prevent skimming.

 Cybersecurity measures are important, especially for companies with digital assets or those handling sensitive customer data.
-Security software developers have created a range of solutions to address these growing concerns.
-They include firewalls, multi-factor authentication, etc.
+Security software developers have created a range of solutions to address these growing concerns, such as firewalls, multi-factor authentication, and DNSSEC checkers to verify domain integrity and protect against unauthorized access.

 Set Up Access Control Systems